Admission to Adena Mansion & Gardens Historic Site is $10/adult, $9/senior and $5/child age 6-12.

 - Open: June – August on Wednesday – Saturday from 11:00 am to 5:00 pm

 - Location: (Map It) 5001 State Route 4 in Bellevue, Ohio (four miles south of Ohio Turnpike Exit 110)

 - Phone: 419-483-4949

-The Historic Lyme Village In Bellevue: Relive the past as you tour this 19th century village.
-Historic Lyme Village includes the John Wright Mansion an 1880 Second Empire Victorian Mansion, an 1824 post office, 1836 family home, log homes, a one-room school, log church, general store, and 10 other 19th century buildings.
+Historic Lyme Village In Bellevue: Relive the past as you tour this 19th-century village.
+Historic Lyme Village includes the John Wright Mansion an 1880 Second Empire Victorian Mansion, an 1824 post office, an 1836 family home, log homes, a one-room school, log church, general store, and 10 other 19th century buildings.
 The village is also home to the National Postmark Museum and Research Center, which has limited hours.
 Be sure to visit our Gift Shop in the Visitors Center for your gifts and souvenirs.
-Sunday services are held at 8:00am in the log church during the summer months.
+Sunday services are held at 8:00 am in the log church during the summer months.